awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 + The following browsers are supported for IdP authentication: Apple Safari, Google Chrome, Microsoft Edge, and Mozilla Firefox\.
 + The AWS\-provided client reserves TCP port 35001 on users' devices for the SAML response\.
 + If the metadata document for the IAM SAML identity provider is updated with an incorrect or malicious URL, this can cause authentication issues for users, or result in phishing attacks\.
 Therefore, we recommend that you use AWS CloudTrail to monitor updates that are made to the IAM SAML identity provider\.
 For more information, see [Logging IAM and AWS STS calls with AWS CloudTrail](https://docs.aws.amazon.com/IAM/latest/UserGuide/cloudtrail-integration.html) in the *IAM User Guide*\.
++ AWS Client VPN sends an AuthN request to the IdP via an HTTP Redirect binding\.
+Therefore, the IdP should support HTTP Redirect binding and it should be present in the IdP's metadata document\.
++ For the SAML assertion, you must use an email address format for the `NameID` attribute\.

 ### SAML\-based IdP configuration resources<a name="saml-config-resources"></a>